 The snapping turtles and their painted cousins will tolerate this situation by doing the unimaginable.
 They will switch their metabolism into one that won’t require the use of any oxygen – yes.

 This ability like I said is unimaginable, but it is also amazing.
-However, it can be fatal sometimes too, especially if it goes for an extended period.
-In case it goes for long, there will be acid build up in the turtle’s tissues.
+However, it can be fatal sometimes too, especially if it goes on for an extended period.
+In case it goes for long, there will be acid build-up in the turtle’s tissues.

 The turtle breathing technique isn’t as complex as they say, but it is not easy either.
 Just so you know turtles are cold-blooded animals.
 Because of this, colder environments won’t affect them at all.
 They can easily survive and enjoy the frozen water as much as they will enjoy the warm water.
 Their ability to control their body temperature with that of their environment is also an amazing skill.
 I hope you can finally understand your turtle better.
 Take care of that box turtle properly and you will have an amazing experience too.